Quick answers to common questions about syncopioâ„¢.

 NFS (v3/v4), SMB/CIFS, and S3-compatible object storage.

-Cross-protocol transfers are supported — for example, migrate from NFS to SMB or from on-premises NFS to S3-compatible cloud storage.
+Cross-protocol transfers are fully supported.
+For example, migrate from NFS to SMB or from on-premises NFS to S3-compatible cloud storage.

 What operating systems does syncopio run on?